By Barbara @ Follow Your Own Rhythm

 ARE YOU LIVING A LIFE TRUE TO YOURSELF?

-Today, and for the past two years, I’m free from alcohol's control.
+Today, and for the past three years, I’m free from alcohol's control.
 I’m in control now.
 I don't NEED alcohol.
 My relationship with alcohol has changed ever since I became aware of how it controlled, limited, and altered my life.
 I no longer see a reason in drinking as a way to celebrate a special occasion, during holidays, around people who drink, while cooking, at family hangouts, with friends, after a stressful day, and any other socially expected time.

 I am free and I drink when I CHOOSE to which is pretty rare as it doesn't bring that much joy to my life anymore.
 I much more prefer to be sober, connected to myself, and working on attaining those highs that I used to get from alcohol NATURALLY.